is summary dissolution better than divorce

 What Is A Summary Dissolution?

-Summary dissolution presents a solution in the case of short marriages with few complications where the spouses are on the same page.
-Only an option in particular circumstances, not every couple qualifies.
+Summary dissolution is an option for short marriages with few complications when the spouses are on the same page.
+Only an option in particular circumstances; not every couple qualifies.

 Most people will have to go through normal steps to get a divorce.
 To be eligible for summary dissolution, you have to check off several boxes relating to the length of your marriage, debt, assets, children, and more.